-In view of the Group's business nature, there was no significant raw material or packaging material used in operation.
+Save and except for the paper and plastic usage as stipulated in Section 1.3.
+Non-hazardous Wastes, there was no other significant raw material or packaging material used in operation.

-ASPECT A3: THE ENVIRONMENT AND NATURAL RESOURCES
+3. THE ENVIRONMENT AND NATURAL RESOURCES

 The Group is not aware of any significant impacts of activities on the environment and natural resources during the Reporting Period.